Want To Save More? Start Tracking Your Spending With These 5 Best Practices

 Remember to reward yourself for accomplishing your financial goals, even the small ones.
 Whether you’ve managed to cut back on how much you eat out or put extra money away for your vacation, reward yourself with something you love or you’ve been looking forward to.

-It’s best to make these rewards clear in advance so you have the metaphorical “carrot on the stick” to help keep you motivated.
+It’s best to make these rewards clear in advance, so you have the metaphorical “carrot on the stick” to help keep you motivated.
 But either way, rewards are absolutely essential for reinforcing good habits, so don’t forget to appreciate yourself for showing up for yourself like this!

 Read More: